DLJocson/AWSCC-CodeQuest-UI-UX/ui-ux/week-1-2/day01.md

 ### **User Experience[UX]**

 Now, **UX** is the complete experience of a user after using the product.
 It cares about how easy it is to navigate the app, whether buttons make sense, and if the overall experience makes you happy.
-And answers the ff. questioons:
+And answers the ff. questions:

     - Who they are designing for?
     - What are the users’ needs that must be fulfilled?